tbnobody/OpenDTU-docs/docs/firmware/faq.md

     The yield total value comes directly out of the inverter.
 (Currently) there is no way to reset or change this value.
 Please consider it as the total kilometer counter in a car.
 On the other hand it's possible to add a yield offset to each inverter.
 This can be set up in the inverter properties (**Settings** --> **Inverters** --> **Click on the pen icon**)

-??? question "Why get the daily yield values sometimes reset to zero at the evening?"
+??? question "Why do the daily yield values sometimes reset to zero at the evening?"

     The values are reset if the inverter restarts.
-At some (cloudy) evenings it can occur that the brightness fluctuates heavily during the dusk.
-This could lead to multiple restarts of the inverter and therefore zeros in the production values.
-You can enable the **Yield Day Correction** in the inverter settings.
+At some (cloudy) evenings it can happen that the solar energy fluctuates heavily during dusk.
+This can lead to multiple restarts of the inverter and therefore zeros in the production values.
+You can enable the **Yield Day Correction** in the inverter settings to compensate this.

 ??? question "OpenDTU shows wrong/unrealistic or just missing values"

     This is most likely the case because two DTUs are querying the same inverter.
-This is a not supported behavior and can lead to unexpected effects.
+This is an unsupported behavior and can lead to unexpected effects.
 Only one DTU is allowed to query a specific inverter.

     Please also see [tbnobody#831](https://github.com/tbnobody/OpenDTU/issues/831){target=_blank}, [tbnobody#727](https://github.com//tbnobody/OpenDTU/issues/727){target=_blank}.